yuchaojiang/Canopy/README.md

     The B-allele frequency is Bf = Wm / (WM + Wm) and the depth ratio is depth.ratio = (WM + Wm)/2.
 From here the input matrix WM and Wm can be calculated.

 * Which CNAs and SNAs should I use?

+  How to generate a clean set of input to Canopy is non-trivial.
+While this is not the main focus of our phylogeny reconstruction paper, an input with too many false positives will only lead to "garbage in garbage out" by Canopy.
+We are currently working on automating the pipeline for generating CNA and SNA input as well as offering guidance to select the informative CNAs.
+By saying informative, we mean that the SNAs or CNAs show distinct patterns between different samples (from the same patient since we are looking at intratumor heterogeneity).
+For SNAs, this means that the observed VAFs are different (see Figure 4B in our paper) and in this case a heatmap is a good way for visualization.
+For CNAs, this means that the WM and Wm are different (see Supplementary Figure S13 in our paper) and we find [IGV](http://software.broadinstitute.org/software/igv/) a good tool for visualization.

 * What is matrix C?